Download GRIP

 64-bit systems

 GRIP does work in 64-bit systems but it may at first appear not to do so.
-I have recently (Oct 2010) moved onto 64-bit Windows 7 and installed 64-bit Java.
+I have (Oct 2010) moved onto 64-bit Windows 7 and installed 64-bit Java.
 On this new platform GRIP kept failing with "Out of memory" errors.
 That can be corrected, as described on my trouble-shooting page.

 Help files and API